aaronbloomfield/ccc/hws/metamask/index.md

 ### Your URL

-This part is similar to what was in the [DAO & web3 assignment](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment -- you are going to add a `_XXXXXXXX` suffix on your metamask.html file name. so your filename will be of the form `metamask_XXXXXXXX.html`.  **HOWEVER,** you also have to run `touch ~/public_html/index.html` (or similar) on the departmental server -- see the "Preventing directory viewing" section. below.
+This part is similar to what was in the [DAO & web3 assignment](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment -- you are going to add a `_xxxxxxxx` suffix on your metamask.html file name. so your filename will be of the form `metamask_xxxxxxxx.html`.  **HOWEVER,** you also have to run `touch ~/public_html/index.html` (or similar) on the departmental server -- see the "Preventing directory viewing" section. below.

 You can determine your URL suffix as you did in the [DAO & web3 assignment](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment.
-Thus, your file name on the departmental server is going to be of the form `metamask_XXXXXXXX.html`.
+Thus, your file name on the departmental server is going to be of the form `metamask_xxxxxxxx.html`.

 #### Preventing directory viewing